General Information, Photographic Lights

 Monolights (Monolight Strobe)

 Monolights are lights with the powersource built in next to the flash head.
 Instead of running off of a powerpack, moonlights run off of 110V power.
 The main advantage is portability.
 Output is adjustable.
 Slaves are built in so timing of flash can be synchronized.
 Monolights are frequently used as a supplement for ambient light conditions.
 Expect about $500-750 for a monolight.
-Monolights are sold in kits also a basic 750 w/s kit from Calumet costs around $600-700, including an umbrella, stand, reflector and case (Try Calumet, or numerous other vendors).
+Monolights are sold in kits from numerous vendors.

 (monolight shown above)